-The most obvious example of ‘off page’ trust is generated by links — it’s no secret that if a lot of high-quality pages contain links to your content, it stands a much greater chance of performing well in search results.
+The most obvious example of ‘off page’ trust is generated by links — it’s no secret that if a lot of high-quality pages link to your content, it stands a much better chance of performing well in search engine results pages.

 - there is a high number of links to it from authoritative websites

-- there are no unnatural links, spammy pointing to it.
+- there are no highly unnatural links pointing to it.

 If you find that the link profile of a particular piece of content is rather thin, it might be time to consider some (strictly ‘white-hat’) link building outreach and online PR to boost it.

-If you find a lot of spammy links pointing to one of your ‘problem pages’, try to get them removed or consider disavowing them using Google’s disavow tool (proceed with caution with the second tactic, as if carried out incorrectly, this can hurt your SEO).
+If you find a lot of unnatural links pointing to one of your ‘problem pages’, try to get them removed, or consider disavowing them using Google’s disavow tool.

 Building authority via brand mentions

 Another way that you can can help Google view your content as being authoritative is by seeking out mentions of your brand on other sites.

 Google has been quite clear that this can really help with rankings, with Google Webmaster Trends Analyst Gary Illyes saying:

 If you publish high-quality content that is highly cited on the internet — and I’m not talking about just links, but also mentions on social networks and people talking about your branding…then you are doing great.Gary Illyes (Keynote speech, Brighton SEO)